NORTHERN CHEROKEE NATION

 March

-Swear in Council
+Swear in of Council & official Council Meeting

 April